Tony Sings the Great Hits of Today!

 Tony Sings the Great Hits of Today! is a 1970 album by American classic pop and jazz singer Tony Bennett.
 Recorded under pressure from Columbia Records for Bennett to produce more marketable material, it features attempts at songs by the Beatles and other contemporary artists along with a psychedelic art cover.
 Critics and Bennett himself have viewed the album as a career low.

+On November 8, 2011, Sony Music Distribution included the CD in a box set entitled The Complete Collection.

 History

 Columbia Records head Clive Davis saw Bennett's album sales steadily decreasing and decided that Bennett should record more contemporary material.
 Davis later wrote, "Musically, Tony was looking over his shoulder.
 His repertory was dated, and the public wasn't buying it."
 Similar pressure had been applied to singers such as Lena Horne, Barbra Streisand and Mel Tormé to record contemporary rock songs.
 Some artists of the time, such as Horne and Peggy Lee, welcomed the chance to try their hand at rock music, but Bennett did not.

 Bennett later said: "I started planning the record by listening to as many current hits as I could stand.
 I mean some of the songs made me physically nauseous."
 Davis reported that Bennett vomited before the first recording session for the album.
 While many of the songwriters whose songs are interpreted on the album, such as Lennon and McCartney and Burt Bacharach and Hal David, are highly regarded in their own right, Bennett had no genuine feeling for their style.

 Allmusic states that of all the songs Bennett attempted on Tony Sings the Great Hits of Today!, "Is That All There Is?" is the only one he seemed to show any enthusiasm for.
-Bennett's partly spoken take on the Beatles' "Eleanor Rigby" has garnered the most commentary, with music writer Will Friedwald saying that it was recited as if it were Thomas Gray's Elegy Written in a Country Churchyard and Time magazine describing it as "Shatneresque," referring to Star Trek actor William Shatner's notorious 1968 interpretation of the same group's "Lucy in the Sky with Diamonds".
+Bennett's partly spoken take on the Beatles' "Eleanor Rigby" has garnered the most commentary, with music writer Will Friedwald saying that it was recited as if it were Thomas Gray's Elegy Written in a Country Churchyard and Time magazine describing it as "Shatneresque," referring to Star Trek actor William Shatner's infamous spoken word recordings of popular rock songs.